servo-cam/documentation/docs/source/software.rst

 ^^^^^^^^^^^^^^^^^^^^

-When the application starts, the list of clients is loaded from the **hosts.txt** file located in the application directory.
-By modifying this file, you can set your own list of customers list loaded by default in the application.
+When the application starts, the list of clients is loaded from the **hosts.txt** file located in the user home directory.
+The file is copied from app directory to the user's home directory in the system at first launch and then is readed from there.
+By modifying this file (in your home dir), you can set your own list of clients list loaded by default in the application.

 The file can be edited directly from the application, in the **Configuration > Edit hosts.txt** menu option.

+"streams.txt" file
+^^^^^^^^^^^^^^^^^^^^

+When the application starts, the list of hosts with streams is loaded from the **streams.txt** file located in the user home directory.
+The file is copied from app directory to the user's home directory in the system at first launch and then is readed from there.
+By modifying this file (in your home dir), you can set your own list of hosts list loaded by default in the application.

+The file can be edited directly from the application, in the **Configuration > Edit streams.txt** menu option.

 Client - client application (Python, Raspberry, PC, Arduino)
 ------------------------------------------------------------